×

 Hallucination: The Dark Side of AI

 Despite all this intelligence, AI still falls into the trap of Hallucination.
-This gentle technical term simply means that the model fabricates completely incorrect information and presents it with excessive confidence.
+This gentle technical term simply means that the model makes up completely incorrect information and presents it with excessive confidence.
 Hallucination poses a major quality challenge and can be dangerous in fields like medical advice.
 This problem usually arises due to gaps in training data, which is why companies are currently focusing on more specialized models to reduce the risks of misinformation.

 Source: